scottnonnenberg/blog/pages/posts/2016-06-27-notate-better-javascript-callstacks.md

 It's a fair point.
 That's why I spent so much time investigating browser support, and used `try`/`catch` liberally in all three entrypoints.
 If something goes wrong, these are the worst case situations:

-* `notate()` - it will throw if `cb` is not a function, but that's a programming error which should be caught the first time the code is run.
+* `notate(cb, err, data, level)` - it will throw if `cb` is not a function, but that's a programming error which should be caught the first time the code is run.
 Beyond that, your provided `cb()` might be called with an `err` without modifications, or with incorrect modifications.
-* `justNotate()` - it might not modify the error, or modify the error incorrectly.
+* `justNotate(err, data, level)` - it might not modify the error, or modify the error incorrectly.
-* `prettyPrint()` - If not provided something other than an `Error`, it will simply return the result of `util.inspect()`.
+* `prettyPrint(err, options)` - If not provided something other than an `Error`, it will simply return the result of `util.inspect()`.
 In the absolute worse case, it will return an empty string.

 ## Use it!